leolanese/bash_profile/README.md

 ```
 Start up Terminal
-Type "cd ~/" to go to your home folder
+Type: "cd ~/" to go to your home folder
-Type "touch .bash_profile" to create your new file.
+Type: "touch .bash_profile" to create your new file.
-Edit .bash_profile with your favorite editor (or you can just type "open -e .bash_profile" to open it in TextEdit.
+Edit: .bash_profile with your favorite editor (or you can just type "open -e .bash_profile" to open it in TextEdit.
-Type ". .bash_profile" to reload .bash_profile and update any functions you add.
+Type: ". .bash_profile" to reload .bash_profile and update any functions you add (reload by the system)
 ```

+### Commands and alliases:
 ### edit bash_profile
 ```
 open -e ~/.bash_profile